trieb-work/nextjs-turbo-redis-cache/README.md

 - _Efficient Tag Management_: in-memory tags map for lightning-fast revalidate operations with minimal Redis overhead.
 - _Intelligent Key-Space Notifications_: Automatic update of in-memory tags map for expired or evicted keys.

+## Describe Options

+TODO

+## Getting started

+TODO add description for how to use it

 ## Consistency

 To understand consistency levels of this caching implementation we first have to understand the consistency of redis itself: